 If, like myself, you researched the pro’s and con’s of homeschooling or if you broached the subject with family or friends I would be willing to bet that home education socialisation came up at some point or another.

-We came across statements like, “Homeschooled children feel disconnected from their friends”, “They find it more difficult to socialise after being removed from traditional schooling and peers of their own age” and “Homeschooling can negatively impact relationships in the future”.Read other student stories
+We came across statements like, “Homeschooled children feel disconnected from their friends”, “They find it more difficult to socialise after being removed from traditional schooling and peers of their own age” and “Homeschooling can negatively impact relationships in the future”.More Student Stories

 After almost 3 months as a travelling, homeschooling family we have found our experience to be the exact opposite.
 If anything, our travel combined with home education has made the children far more independent.